Warrington Wolves: Late 1970s to mid-1990s

 In 1978, Warrington appointed Billy Benyon as Alex Murphy's successor.
 A solid year-round performance saw Warrington finish second in the league, losing only 8 matches all year.
 A major highlight of the season was the controversial 15–12 victory over the Ashes-winning 1978 Kangaroo tourists.
 For the second year running the club reached the John Player Trophy final, but were unable to repeat the previous year's victory, the match going to Widnes by 16–4.

-Wire celebrated their centenary in 1979 owing to an erroneously belief that the club had been founded in 1879 rather than 1876.
+Wire celebrated their centenary in 1979 owing to an erroneous belief that the club had been founded in 1879 rather than 1876.

 The 1980–1 season brought the Lancashire Cup and the John Player Trophy.
-After consistently good performances in the league they were league championship runners-up.
+After consistently good performances in the league, they were league championship runners-up.
 They also won the 1985 Premiership Trophy final against Halifax.
-Warrington also made it to the 1986–87 John Player Special Trophy held at Burnden Park but were beaten 4-18 by Wigan.
+Warrington also made it to the 1986–87 John Player Special Trophy held at Burnden Park but were beaten 4–18 by Wigan.

 Warrington had another new coach in 1982, their former Challenge Cup medal winner Kevin Ashcroft.
 Benyon was later to win an unfair dismissal case against Warrington.
 Ashcroft steered Warrington to Lancashire Cup glory in his first full season, a year marred by the Wilderspool fire which wiped out the complete main stand.

 Warrington and Ashcroft parted company in May 1984, despite Ashcroft still having two years on his contract.
-Reg Bowden, Wire's third new coach in six years took over.
+Reg Bowden, Wire's third new coach in six years, took over.
 Bowden's two-year spell as coach was notable for some of his signings, most notably a world record fee for Great Britain and Widnes scrum half Andy Gregory, rather than success on the field.
-The new signings didn't bring success and Bowden resigned and assistant coach Tony Barrow took over as caretaker coach in March 1986.
+The new signings didn't bring success, and Bowden resigned and assistant coach Tony Barrow took over as caretaker coach in March 1986.